jactor-rises/archived-actions/build-node-artifact/README.md

-# jactor-rises/actions/action-build-commit
+# jactor-rises/actions/build-node-artifact

-This action will build an action under jactor-rises/actions.
+This action will build a node artifact.
 This will be done using node and ncc as build tool.

-Requires an environment variable stating the name of the action folder in this repository.
+Requires a runner which can run bash scripts.

-No additionals inputs are required, but this action will not commit the result of the action build.
+The folder for where the node artifact are to be built is equired, but this action will not commit the result of the build.